Glastonbury Festival Events Ltd

 Insurance

-You are covered on site by Glastonbury Festival Events Ltd Employers Liability insurance, which provides cover to any staff, labour only crew or volunteers employed directly by the Festival, or anyone working under the festivals direct supervision or instruction.
+You are covered on site by Glastonbury Festival Events Ltd Employers Liability insurance, which provides cover to any staff, labour only crew or volunteers employed directly by the Festival, or anyone working under the festival’s direct supervision or instruction.

 It is important that you follow the instruction or direction of the festival and adopt all site rules or work practices set by the Festival, as laid out in this document, the site safety rules, and the steward training course.
+If in doubt, contact your team leader or the steward coordination team BEFORE you start working.

 Do we provide health cover?
 No. Although clearly you have access to the Festival Medical team and facilities.